How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 - Antelope Jackrabbit

-As we discuss the characteristics and features that allow species to thrive in the hot desert climate, it will become clear how each animal & reptile in the list make use of one or more of these "weather-insulating" factors.
+As we discuss the characteristics and features that allow species to thrive in the hot desert climate, it will become clear how each animal and reptile in the list makes use of one or more of these “weather-insulating” factors.

 How Do Animals Survive In The Desert